 Data collected on behalf of HQIP by all NCAPOP projects is routinely reported and these reports are available in the ‘Latest resources’ section.
 The reported data is also placed on the data.gov.uk website.

-For details of how to apply for data that is not in the public domain, please see HQIP’s data access webpages.
+For details of how to apply for data that is not in the public domain for this project, please use the contact details listed in the ‘Supplier Info’ section above.

 Details of the contracts that HQIP awards are available at: www.gov.uk/contracts-finder.